AdamCraven/AdamCraven.github.io/_posts/2015-03-20-increasing-performance-on-large-angular-apps.markdown

 </div>
 </section><!-- /#table-of-contents -->

-Summary: Digests can be slow, the standard directives trigger them often.
-Use more perf orientated directives

-Summary: Digests can be slow.
-They happen often.
-Local digests are better.
-But you need something else to get the real performance edge

 The larger your angular app, the slower it gets.
-Watchers in enterprise apps can easily creep over 1,000 and dirty checking (digests) can take 10ms or longer.
-If a few digests occur within close proximity of each other or are triggered one after another, this will cause the UI to freeze and the app to become unresponsive.
+Watchers in enterprise apps can easily reach over 1,000 and dirty checking (digests) can take 10ms or longer.
+If a few digests occur within close proximity or are triggered one after another, this will cause the UI to freeze and the app to become unresponsive.

 One way to solve this is to reduce the amount of rootscope digests happening in the application.

 > Triggers of rootscope digest:
 >